Macrometacorp/docs/docs/wu-runbook/solutions/rba/index.md

 ---
 sidebar_position: 2
-title:  Using RBA to access the Western Union App
+title:  Using RBA to access work applications
+sidebar_label: Using RBA
 ---

-WUPOS Agents can access the Western Union app using Remote Browser Acceleration (RBA) from Cloud Workspaces.
-RBA improves performance by deploying applications at the network edge, ensuring improved speed and responsiveness.
+RBA improves performance by deploying applications at the network edge, ensuring improved speed, responsiveness and better user experiences for tasks.

 ### **Prerequisites**